Miss Murder: Composition

 The song originated with guitarist Jade Puget playing a bass hook on his guitar and vocalist Davey Havok coming up with the "Miss Murder" lyric as a throwaway line which ended up sticking.
 Havok told Kerrang: "We beat this song down.
 We reworked the chorus over and over again, and in some abyss I sang the melody of the chorus with a scratched lyric that went, 'Hey, miss murder, can I?'"
 Havok was skeptical of the unconventional hook, but Interscope insisted it should stay as it was.
 Havok later revealed that he wanted to exclude the song from Decemberunderground, opining that the unreleased "The View from Here" is a better song.

-There are several popular theories as to the meaning of the song.
+There have been several popular theories as to the meaning of the song.
 These include Satan's fall from grace, Jesus abandoning humanity, Oscar Wilde's 1890 novel The Picture of Dorian Gray (in which Gray sells his soul to preserve his beauty), or Havok's personal struggle with fame.
-Havok refuses to confirm or deny any rumors: "I don't necessarily need for people to understand specifically what it means.
+Havok long refused to confirm or deny any rumors: "I don't necessarily need for people to understand specifically what it means.
 If they want to take something from it and use it in a personal way, I think that's great.
 I wouldn’t want to risk destroying that just so someone can get a better understanding of me personally."

+However, in September of 2025, Havok would disclose during an interview with HardLore that the song is a metaphor for suicide, stating, "That [Miss Murder] was a number one hit that poses the gentle question, 'Should I just kill myself?'
+Probably.
+And if I don't, is shit just going to get worse?"